Jerkiller/sudoku-lcd/README.md

 # Sudoku Solver

-This repo contains both software pieces written in Go and in Erlang.
+This repo contains two Sudoku Solvers written in [Go](https://go.dev/) and in [Erlang](https://www.erlang.org/) languages, written for my exam of *Languages of Concurrency and Distribution*.

+The main goal is to write software that leverages on concurrency (and as a consequence, parallelism), using Go-Routines and Erlang Processes and message-passing communication.

 ## Tests